TIBCOSoftware/mashling/cli/README.md

 ```

 ##License
-mashling-cli is licensed under a BSD-type license.
+mashling/cli is licensed under a BSD-type license.
 See TIBCO LICENSE.txt for license text.

 ### Support